BIGJRA/BIGJRA.github.io/reborn.md

 You'll find a hidden *Elemental Seed* as well as the *Burning Field Readout*, a *Quiet Mint* and an *Exp.
 Candy L*.
 This is also the Mossy Rock where you can get Leafeon.

-Finally, continue your circles in the main part of the forest until you finally reach Spinel Town.
+Continue your circles by going up and left.
+You'll finally be able to enter Spinel Town at the clearing in the top right side!

 ## Spinel Town

 You'll notice that everything is chaos here, teleporting like crazy.
-Enter a house on the left side and a girl's furniture will all disappear.
+Enter an apartment building on the left side and a girl's furniture will all disappear.
 She'll ask us to get it back, so head out of her house.

 Down from here, there's a tree in front of a house.
 The tree will move when you approach it.
 Inside, you can return the Kadabra girl's bed, and pick up the *Good Rod*!
 Outside, the fountain will disappear as you approach.
 Heading towards the center of town, you'll see the Kadabra girl's TV on top of a building.
 Trying to enter the Pokemart will cause it to teleport as well.
 To the right, you'll see Kadabra girl's bookshelf.

-Enter the left apartment building.
+Enter the left tall apartment building.
 Inside, you'll find Kadabra girl's table.
 In the building to the right, a person inside will offer to trade your Shelmet and Karrablast for their respective evolutions.
-You will also be asked to pet every Eeveelution.
-This is a sidequest we won't be finishing for a very long time but at least we know.
+You will also be asked to pet every Eeveelution: new long sidequest!

 Talk to a lady sitting on the bench, and she will completely disappear.
 Ok then.
 Go down and to the right: a house here will also disappear.
 Beyond it you will find Kadabra girl's first chair.
 Her second chair is up and to the right of the Pokemon Center.
 Speaking of, a guy inside the center will tell us a password: *hardcap*.